 I see that the Sydney Swans are calling their AFL game this weekend the “Sydney Derby IX”.
 What has happened to the more colourful, evocative description, “Battle of the Bridge”?
 Or perhaps “Battle of the Bridge IX” if we must number them?
-I think the GWS Giants coined the term for this game and which it has been for the past couple of years or at least when it is the Giants home game.
+I think the GWS Giants coined the term for this game and it has been known as this for the past couple of years or at least when it is the Giants home game.
 The two Sydney-based teams usually meet twice every AFL season.
 Continue reading “It’s the Battle of the Bridge!”

 My dear old grandfather might have called me a turncoat in 1986 when I returned to Australia and started following the Sydney Swans.
 He had raised me in a small house in Maldon which had a nameplate “Hawthorn” and I never did find out which came first, his support of the Hawthorn football team or the naming of the house, but support Hawthorn we did.
 And I still do, it is just part of my history.
 But when I finally arrived back in Australia after 22 years in NZ and PNG I returned to a job in Sydney and joined my first AFL club as a member, the Sydney Swans.

 Why the Swans?
 I had strong memories of growing up in Victoria during the 1950’s where there was a common sense of bewilderment that the northern states of New South Wales and Queensland didn’t really play Australian Rules football.
 Continue reading “Turncoat?”